HENNEPIN COUNTY

 Hotel St. Louis Station This was a few miles east of Excelsior and served Charles Gibson's Hotel St. Louis.

-Kenwood This station was located near what is now Thomas Avenue South just north of 24th Street on the west side of Cedar Lake.
+Kenwood This station was located near what is now Thomas Avenue South at 21st Street on the west side of Cedar Lake at approximately GPS: 44.961187, -93.314621.
+It was built in 1887, converted into a residence in 1907 and torn down in 1971 (Minneapolis Star Tribune, 11-18-1995).

 Long Lake The first station was built here in 1867.